1. Docs

 virtualenv is the path to a virtual environment to use.

-Existing Python projects can opt-in to using the built-in virtual environment support by setting the virtualenv option.
-To manually create a virtual environment and install dependencies, run the following commands in your project directory:
+Existing Python projects that do not use a virtual environment can opt-in to using the built-in virtual environment support by setting the above options.
+After updating the options, run pulumi install to create the virtual environment and install dependencies.

 If you prefer to manage the virtual environment on your own (for example, using a tool like Pipenv), you can delete the local venv directory and unset the virtualenv option in Pulumi.yaml: